doubaokun/nginx-x-rid-header/README.md

     }

 3) On your backend (8080), you can pull the request header `x-exampledotcom-rid`, and log it or tie it to whatever you may like.
 This makes it really easy to correlate backend exceptions or instrumentation with frontend http request logs.

+4) You should install add `--with-cc-opt=-I/usr/include/ossp` in Debian or Ubuntu.
+Before that ensure you have installed ossp uuid library: `sudo apt-get install libossp-uuid-dev`.